open-craft/opencraft/documentation/monitoring.md

 1. Using Django Admin interface, go to the OpenEdXInstance model and find the instance you want to add monitoring to.
 2. Add additional monitoring emails to the `additional_monitoring_emails` field and save the model.
 The field takes in an array of strings with valid email addresses.
-3. Apply the New Relic configuration by redeploying the instance (click on `Spawn new appserver` button on the instance page).
+3. Apply the New Relic configuration by redeploying the instance (click on `Spawn new appserver` button on the instance page) and activating it after it is successfully provisioned.

 ## Troubleshooting